Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Observability and SLOs: Error Budgets That Get Met

 SLOs (Service Level Objectives) and error budgets are classic SRE concepts popularised by Google.
 Most mid-size teams know them, many “have” them, few genuinely manage them.
-The difference is whether the error budget informs decisions — whether a feature freeze triggers when the budget is exhausted, whether deploy velocity adjusts when it’s consumed fast.
+The difference is whether the error budget informs decisions — whether a feature freeze triggers when the budget is exhausted, whether deploy velocity adjusts when it is consumed fast.
 This article is about making it really work, not just documenting.

 The Basic Concept